pygfx/wgpu-py/codegen/README.md

 * Diff `rs.py` to see what structs and functions have changed.
 Lines marked with a FIXME comment should be fixed.
 Others may or may not.
   Use `wgpu.h` as a reference to check available functions and structs.
-* Run `python wgpu.codegen` again to validate that all is well.
+* Run `python codegen` again to validate that all is well.
 * Make sure that the tests run and provide full coverage.
-* This process typically does not introduce changes to the API, but certain features that were previously not supported could be after an update.
+* This process typically does not introduce changes to the API, but certain features that were previously not supported could now be withing reach.

 ## Further tips